 GW strives to create a positive and rewarding environment for students, faculty, staff and alumni.
 The university’s institutional culture has a profound effect on the experience of each of these groups.
 It should foster and maintain a commitment to service, engagement, belonging and respect, improving the experience of every GW community member.

 Goal 1: Create a team that represents the interests and experiences of the GW community to support the initiative and drive its progress.
 (Completed; See Initiative Leadership)

 Goal 2: Perform an assessment of GW institutional culture, using surveys and other research methods.
-(In progress; See Initiative Accomplishments)
+(Completed; See Initiative Accomplishments)

-- Goal 3: Using the assessment information, develop GW's common purpose, values and behaviors.
+- Goal 3: Using the assessment information, define GW's common purpose, values and behaviors.

 - Assessment Survey Concludes with Strong Participation